Wiley (musician): Music career

-1996–2003: Early years
+1996–2003: early years

 As a teenager, Wiley featured on pirate radio stations such as Rinse FM and drum and bass stations.
-In 2000, Wiley went from SS Crew to join The Ladies Hit Squad, a garage crew with his college friends DJ Target and MC Maxwell D. They achieved some success on the UK garage scene and soon decided to combine with rival crew Pay As U Go to become a 'super crew' containing members of Ladies Hit Squad, as well as DJ Slimzee, DJ Geeneus and MCs Major Ace and Plague A Lero from Brown Brothers whom Wiley occasionally deejayed for.
-God's Gift from Deck Collecters Crew, Flow Dan and Riko Dan joined soon after.
+In 2000, Wiley went from SS Crew to join The Ladies Hit Squad, a garage crew with his college friends DJ Target and MC Maxwell D. They achieved some success on the UK garage scene and soon decided to combine with rival crew Pay As U Go to become a 'super crew' containing members of Ladies Hit Squad, as well as Slimzee, Geeneus and MCs Major Ace and Plague Alero from Brown Brothers whom Wiley occasionally deejayed for.
+God's Gift from Dek Collecters, Flowdan and Riko Dan joined soon after.
 In 2002, the collective achieved a top 20 hit with "Champagne Dance".
 Wiley also received wide recognition in 2000 for his UK garage record "Nicole's Groove" which he produced under the stage name Phaze One.

 After Pay As U Go disbanded, Wiley went on to form the Roll Deep entourage, which included Dizzee Rascal and Tinchy Stryder.
 They moved away from a traditional UK garage sound, and eventually found themselves creating music that would be termed grime.

 From 2001 onwards, Wiley began producing instrumental singles on his Wiley Kat Recordings label, including "Eskimo", "Avalanche", "Ice Rink" and "Snowman".
 These led to a solo record deal with XL Recordings.